Benefits

 If you become fully unemployed from your job in Norway, you are not entitled to Norwegian unemployment benefits.
 You must apply for unemployment benefit in your home country.

-When applying for unemployment benefit in your home country, your home country must ask NAV to confirm your working and insurance periods in Norway.
+When applying for unemployment benefit in your home country, your home country must ask Nav to confirm your working and insurance periods in Norway.

-If your home country does not ask NAV for this confirmation, you can apply for a PD U1 Certificate yourself.
+If your home country does not ask Nav for this confirmation, you can apply for a PD U1 Certificate yourself.
 A PD U1 Certificate confirms that you have worked in Norway and it may entitle you to unemployment benefit in your home country.
 Contact your local employment office to find out if you should apply for PD U1 yourself.

 The processing time for PD U1 is currently 19 weeks.